Athletes and Substance Misuse

 - Cope with retirement.
 Athletes may be faced with retirement much earlier than other careers.
 Leaving the game can be a difficult transition for athletes who are not prepared to retire and miss the thrill of competition.
 Drugs and alcohol may be a way of managing this stress.

-Painkillers and Prescription Drugs
+Painkillers and Prescription Drug Use in Sports

 - Amphetamines and methamphetamine.
 Athletes may use amphetamines, including the illegal drug methamphetamine, to enhance alertness and performance.
 Amphetamines can make users feel energized, experience an increase in self-confidence, and decrease appetite.
-Because of this latter effect, some athletes, such as boxers or wrestlers, may use amphetamines to lose weight.5
+Because of this latter effect, some athletes, such as boxers or wrestlers, may use amphetamines to lose weight.5, 9

 - Marijuana.
 Athletes may use marijuana for euphoria and relaxation.
 Some athletes may also turn to marijuana to treat pain.3

 - Cocaine.
 Like other stimulants, athletes may use cocaine to improve their endurance and performance, increase focus, decrease fatigue, and lose weight.2 Cocaine causes users to experience a brief euphoria, followed by a crash.
 Users may “binge” on the drug repeatedly to prolong the high.1